HerzogAndrean/SHKR/README.md

 SHKR is a Remaster of the military camapign for Stronghold 1 which can be played as normal invasionmaps or as a replacement for the original campaign from Firefly (recommended).

 # HOW TO INSTALL
-Download the maps (click on the green "Code"-Button and then "Download ZIP).
+Download the maps (click on the green "Code"-Button and then "Download ZIP").

 Then choose one of the following: